peterpeterparker/stylo/README.md

 </article>
 ```

-In order to keep track of the changes for a custom "undo redo" feature or forward the information to your application, the component mainly uses the [MutationObserver API](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver).
+To keep track of the changes for a custom "undo redo" stack and to forward the information to your application, the component mainly uses the [MutationObserver API](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver).

 It also uses some keyboard, mouse or touch events to present UI elements or apply styling changes.